- What makes the VIA experience unique?

 Should I be worried about safety in California?

 Safety is always a concern for VIA.
 All participants are required to have traveler’s insurance, which can provide coverage for medical and other emergencies.
-Program staff make participants’ safety and well being their highest priority at all times.
-They will orientate you to the area and arrange or plan transportation routes.
+Program staff make participants’ safety and well-being their highest priority at all times.
+They will arrange or plan transportation routes and accompany participants to all organization visits.

 Violent crime is not common or prevalent in San Francisco.
 However, as is true for most major cities, one should take a common-sense approach to safety precautions as one would anywhere else.
 Carry a good street map and perhaps a cell phone so that you can call your hotel if you get lost.
 Do not carry large amounts of cash or display expensive jewelry.